ruckstack/ruckstack.github.io/_pages/docs/server/logs.md

 ## Container Logs

-To view the logs for a particular container, run `system-control logs container [container-id]`.
+To view the logs for a particular container, run `/path/to/your/executable logs container [container-id]`.

-The container id can be found with the [system-control status services](/docs/server/status) command.
+The container id can be found with the [/path/to/your/executable status services](/docs/server/status) command.

 By default, it will show all logs from the previous 24 hours.
 {: .notice}